 Neither Germany nor Japan has designs on the continental United States.
 Japan does demand America’s Pacific possessions, including Hawaii, while Germany formalizes its influence in South America in the Reykjavík Treaty.

 Although now at peace with the Axis powers, America continues to clandestinely support what is left of the British Empire, China and the Soviet Union in their war efforts.

 Finland defeated the Soviet Union in the Winter War of 1939-40 and was rewarded by the Nazis with control of the Kola Peninsula and Karelia.

-Like its Scandinavian neighbors, the country seeks an equidistant position for itself between Germany and the United States.
-But the nearness of Germany, and the American exit from the war, mean it must often defer to Berlin.
+Like its neighbor Sweden, the country seeks an equidistant position for itself between Germany and the United States.
+But the closeness of Germany, and the American exit from the war, mean it must often defer to Berlin.

 The Nordics’ official neutrality is useful to all powers, though, as it gives them a venue for diplomacy and a way to circumvent trade embargoes.